 Fresh water is available from all the marinas, and at Trinity Landing.

-Marinas provide facilities for garbage originating from the boats using their berths.
+Marinas provide facilities for garbage from boats using their berths.
 Boats moored in the River Medina or at anchor should retain garbage on board until berthed alongside, or take it ashore to facilities situated adjacent to public landings.
 Using the river to dispose of rubbish of any kind is illegal.

 Free Pump Out

-The pump out berth, for use by any boat (with prior notice), is located on the south pontoon at Shepards Wharf Marina in Cowes.
-Please call the marina on tel: 01983 297821 to arrange access and the marina staff will be glad to help you.
-CHC levies no charges for the holding tank pump out in order to encourage more sailors and boaters to use the facility.
+The pump out berth, for use by any boat (with prior notice), is located on the south pontoon at Shepards Marina in Cowes.
+Please call the marina on 01983 297821 or VHF Ch 80 to arrange access and the marina staff will be glad to help you.
+CHC levies no charges for the holding tank pump out to encourage more sailors and boaters to use the facility.

 Fuel and Gas

 Open seven days a week, the Cowes Harbour Services Fuel Berth is the main facility in Cowes Harbour providing easy access and competitively priced fuel.
-It is situated on the River Medina, 200m south of the Chain Ferry underneath the large Hammerhead Crane.
+It is located on the River Medina 200m south of the Chain Ferry underneath the Hammerhead Crane.
 Tel: 01983 200716.
 VHF Ch 69.

 You can also find a fuelling station at Lallow’s Boatyard, 50m south of Cowes Yacht Haven.

-There is a scrubbing berth at Town Quay, adjacent to the Harbour Office.
+Town Quay adjacent to the Harbour Office.
 Suitable for vessels up to 10.6m LOA and 2m draft at spring tides and 1.0m draft at neap tides.

-The Folly Inn scrubbing berth on the River Median is capable of taking vessels up to 10.6m LOA and 1.83m draft at spring tides.
-Bookings by application to the Folly Harbour Office on Tel: 07884 400046.
+Folly Inn scrubbing berth, capable of taking vessels up to 10.6m LOA and 1.83m draft at spring tides.
+Bookings by application to the Folly Harbour Office.
+Tel: 07884 400046.

 If you are afloat and have a medical emergency, call Solent Coastguard on VHF Ch 16/67.
 The designated medical emergency landing site is Trinity Landing, off Cowes Parade.